 MYAMBUTOL (ethambutol hydrochloride) by Bayer is clinical pharmacology ethambutol hcl, following a single oral dose of 25 mg/kg of body weight, attains a peak of 2 to 5 mcg/ml in serum 2 to 4 hours after administration.
 Approved for pulmonary tuberculosis.
 First approved in 1967.

-Myambutol (ethambutol hydrochloride) is an oral small-molecule antimycobacterial agent approved in 1967 for treatment of tuberculosis, Mycobacterium avium-intracellulare infection, and HIV-related opportunistic infections.
-It works by inhibiting mycobacterial cell metabolism and arresting multiplication through interference with metabolite synthesis.
-The drug is typically used in combination therapy to reduce resistance emergence.
+Myambutol (ethambutol hydrochloride) is an oral small-molecule antimycobacterial agent approved in 1967 for treatment of pulmonary tuberculosis.
+It works by inhibiting mycobacterial metabolite synthesis, impairing cell metabolism and arresting multiplication of Mycobacterium tuberculosis.
+The drug is typically used as part of multi-drug combination therapy to prevent resistance.

 CLINICAL PHARMACOLOGY ETHAMBUTOL HCL, following a single oral dose of 25 mg/kg of body weight, attains a peak of 2 to 5 mcg/mL in serum 2 to 4 hours after administration.
 When the drug is administered daily for longer periods of time at this dose, serum levels are similar.
 The serum level of…